valebl/ICTP-GNN4CD/README.md

-## GNN4CD-CORDEXML - branch Public
+# GNN4CD-CORDEXML - branch Public

 This folder contains the public code of the GNN4CD emulator, updated to its most recent stable version.

+# Instructions

 ### Clone the `Public` branch